spatie/laravel-settings/README.md

 ## Usage

-Let's get started by creating a Settings DTO, this is actually a data-transfer-object from our [package](https://github.com/spatie/data-transfer-object) under the hood.
-A Settings DTO is a class that extends `Settings` and has a function `group` that's a string describing to which group of settings it belongs.
+Let's get started by creating a Settings Dto, under the hood this is actually a data-transfer-object from our [data-transfer-object](https://github.com/spatie/data-transfer-object) package.
+A Settings Dto is a class that extends `Settings` and has a static function `group`, that's a string describing to which group of settings it belongs.

 ```php
 class GlobalSettings extends Settings